aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/mounting-secrets-from-aws-secrets-manager/1327-create-and-mount-secrets-in-ekspod/index.en.md

 ## **Create SecretProviderClass**

-Create SecretProviderClass custom resource with provider:aws .
+Create SecretProviderClass custom resource with "provider:aws".
 The SecretProviderClass must be in the same namespace as the pod using it later.

 ```text
 cat << EOF > nginx-deployment-spc.yaml